rahathossain690/GlaxOJ/README.md

 Feel free to contribute and share your thoughts on this project.

 # Acknowledgment
 This is OJ is based on a long time dream and a so-called short time class project (Thanks to COVID).
+The name was suggested by [Farhan Fuad](https://github.com/farhanfuad35) Bro.
 A big shoutout and a little thanks to [Faiaz Khan](https://github.com/faiazamin) for trusting me and agreeing for this as our project idea.
 A little thanks to [NJ Rafi](https://github.com/njrafi) vai too.
 Rest of all the big thanks go to stack-overflow, all the stack-docs, all the kind hearted wingless angels and their tech blogs, github issues and all the gods solving there and my lost hairs / sleeps / will to live / chance of getting a girlfriend.